 I earned my PhD in Oriental Studies from the University of Oxford and am currently the Kent Postdoctoral Fellow in the Department of History, University of Saskatchewan.
-I held a junior research fellowship at the Institute of Research, University of London and visiting positions at the University of Cambridge, University of Hong Kong, Chinese University of Hong Kong, and Center for Chinese Studies in Taiwan.
-For the past decade I have worked at archives and libraries in Mainland China, Taiwan, Hong Kong, Britain, and North America, including the National Archives and the British Library (London), the First Historical Archives of China (Beijing), the Library of Congress (Washington D.C.), and the National Central Library in Taipei.
+I held a postdoctoral fellowship at the Institute of Research, University of London and visiting positions at the University of Cambridge, the University of Hong Kong, the Chinese University of Hong Kong, and the Center for Chinese Studies in Taiwan.
+For the past decade I have worked at archives and libraries in Mainland China, Taiwan, Hong Kong, Britain, and North America, including the National Archives and the British Library in London, the First Historical Archives of China in Beijing, the Library of Congress in Washington D.C., and the National Central Library in Taipei.

 In spring 2019 I taught the survey course “Modern China from the Qing Dynasty to the Present” as a Sessional Lecturer in the Department of History, University of Saskatchewan.
 I previously taught modern and contemporary China, modern Japan, and European history and civilization at the University of Oxford, the University of Cambridge, and the University of Hong Kong.